aapoorv-tf/aapoorv-tf.github.io/_posts/2025-05-01-relativity.markdown

 - $dx'/dt' = dx/dt - v$ (since $t' = t$)
 - $dy'/dt' = dy/dt$

-In component form this would be $v' = u - v$ ($u$ is velocity observed by Bob of the object at point P in the rest frame).
+In component form this would be $v' = u - v$ ($u$ is the velocity observed by Alice of the object at point P in the rest frame).
 Now to obtain the acceleration we can differentiate again w.r.t to time

 - $d^2x'/dt'^2 = d^2x/dt^2$  (since $t' = t$ and $v$ is constant)
 - $d^2y'/dt'^2 = d^2y/dt^2$